LalithaSpoorthy/Spotify-end-to-end-ETL-data-engineering/README.md

 ### Intoduction
 In this project we build an ETL(Extract, Transform, Load) pipeline using Spotify API on AWS.
 The pipeline will retrieve data from Spotify API, transform it to a desired format, and load into AWS S3(Data Storage).

+### Project Components
+- Integrating with Spotify API and extracting Data
+- Deploying code on AWS Lambda for Data Extraction
+- Adding trigger to run the extraction automatically
+- Writing transformation function
+- Building automated trigger on transformation function
+- Store files on S3 properly
+- Building Analytics Tables on data files using Glue and Athena

 ### Architecture
 ![Architecture Diagram](https://github.com/LalithaSpoorthy/Spotify-end-to-end-ETL-data-engineering/blob/main/Spotify-etl-data-architecture.png)